 If you have checked on all of these things and your leopard gecko is still not eating, try the force-feeding option or contact your veterinarian.

 Your veterinarian can help you figure out exactly why your pet might not be eating and if it has parasites or has developed some health issues.

 If you have an adult leopard gecko, keep in mind, feedings should take place every other day, but babies and sick or recovering geckos will need to be fed daily.

 Your leopard gecko should be fed two insects for every inch in length they measure.

 If you have a 5″ inch gecko, they can eat ten insects per feeding.

-This is a rule to apply to a leopard gecko at any age, from baby to juvenile to adult.
+This rule applies to a leopard gecko at any age, from baby to juvenile to adult.

-Remember to avoid using wild-caught insects as they can carry parasites or have come in contact with pesticides or other chemicals.
+Remember to avoid using wild-caught insects as they can carry parasites or have contact with pesticides or other chemicals.